 Classical songs might be part of the public domain already because of the laws, but there are still copyright intricacies to watch out for—and the keyword is “recording.”

 There are two copyrights that exist, one is for the composition and one is for the recording.
 If a classical piece is already a part of public domain, you can use it for rerecording, live performances and other forms.
-However, because there is still copyright that covers the recording, using a recorded piece of classical music is still prohibited.
+However, because copyright still covers the recording, using a recorded piece of classical music remains prohibited.

 Owning the copyright to the recording and the arrangement means you recorded an iteration of the song, and therefore—now you own that arrangement.

 For example, if you decide to sing a Mozart piece out loud, that is your arrangement of that composition.
-If you decide to play “Twinkle Twinkle Little Star” by hitting a hammer on various oil cans tuned to different pitches, then that is your arrangement of that composition.
-And basically, if you sit down one day at a piano and you play “Fur Elise” on piano, while recording your performance on tape – then that is your arrangement of that recording, and you own the rights in that recording.
+If you decide to play “Twinkle Twinkle Little Star” by hitting a hammer on various oil cans tuned to different pitches, that becomes your arrangement.
+Similarly, if you sit at a piano one day and play “Fur Elise,” while recording your performance, that’s your arrangement.
+You own the rights to that recording.

-When a record company decides to release a classical CD, they make their own arrangement and recording of that music, they own the rights to that recording.
-After all, recording companies would not spend thousands of dollars in producing, rerecording and hiring full orchestras, just to give away the music.
+When a record company decides to release a classical CD, they create their own arrangement and recording.
+They own the rights to that recording.
+After all, recording companies would not spend thousands of dollars on production and re-recording.
+They also hire full orchestras and wouldn’t just give away the music.

-With that being said, nobody owns the compositions but somebody can own the recordings and arrangements—which makes classical music copyrighted and not royalty-free.
+All in all, nobody owns the compositions, but someone can own the recordings and arrangements.
+This makes classical music copyrighted and not royalty-free.
 And if you bought a classical music CD, you can use it for personal listening and only that.

-Can I Legally Use Classical Music for Digital Content and Projects?
+Can I Legally Use Classical Music for Digital Content and Projects as Royalty-Free?

-Given that recordings of classical music are copyrighted, you can still use them for your projects.
+Even though the recordings of classical music are under copyright, you can still use them for your projects.
 If you can hire a bunch of musicians to record them and produce them in a music studio, you can own the rights to these public domain songs.
 But you don’t have to go through all this either, especially because not all content creators have the resources.

 If you’re on a budget there are tools like Mubert that have already gone through the trouble of recording the songs for you.
 All you need to do is subscribe, allowing you to use royalty-free classical music loops for your own projects.